sidaarths/rune-manager/README.md

 The application will allow you to:
 - store and keep track of rune pages
 - display all the stored rune pages
-- display the rune pages that have the same specific primary tree
+- display all the rune pages that have a specific keystone rune
+- search for a rune page using its title

 This project is of interest to me as it is something that will be useful to me as I play League of Legends.